maximveksler/txt/README.md

 ```

-# Define Super Class in Object Inheritance not implementing a method
+# Fail on object not implemented
 ```objc
 - (void)performWithAsset:(AVAsset*)asset
 {